 Expand your product line strategically

 I soon found myself back in the kitchen again, this time working on a sensitive skin version of the deodorant.
 A huge percentage of people purchasing personal care products identify as having sensitive skin, and I knew from my own customers that some experienced irritation from natural deodorant.
-Sometimes, they simply needed to go through an adjustment period of getting used to the new product, and irritation would clear up after a few days, while others suspected a possible intolerance to baking soda or essential oils.
+Sometimes they simply needed to go through an adjustment period of getting used to the new product, and irritation would clear up after a few days, while others suspected a possible intolerance to baking soda or essential oils.

 Ever since we’d launched the stick, I’d been at work developing this new formula.
 I planned to remove baking soda and adjust the ratios of the remaining ingredients, so formulating the recipe was almost like starting from scratch.
 And with the business requiring so much of my time and energy as it was, I wasn’t exactly eager to spend my weekends formulating.
 But once I returned to the stove, spending dozens of Saturdays melting, mixing, and pouring, I became completely engrossed by the challenge.
 Often Oliver joined as my little assistant; I was glad when he found the process entertaining enough to stick around—I always wanted weekends to be about family time.

 In the end, the winning replacement ingredient was magnesium, which I’d learned from previous research was a well-respected odor eliminator.
-The breakthrough came when I discovered I could use it in powder form (rather than milk of magnesium, a liquid which was sometimes used in water-based deodorant formulas).
+The breakthrough came when I discovered I could use it in powder form (rather than milk of magnesia, a liquid which was sometimes used in water-based deodorant formulas).
 The powder form would complement the other ingredients in my formula, both in terms of texture and overall product performance.
 Incorporating it alongside my other prized ingredients was a breakthrough that resulted in a product unlike anything else on the market.
 The magnesium really worked and was effective for sensitive skin.
 After many iterations and adjustments, I finalized another formula that I was profoundly proud to have concocted myself in my little kitchen.
 And thanks to the extensive knowledge and experience I’d accumulated at this point, formulating it didn’t take quite as long as developing the original stick version had.
-In addition to a fragrance-free option, I chose two other scents, Tea Tree and Geranium Flower, both of which smelled fresh and soothing and were gentle on skin.
+In addition to a fragrance-free option, I chose two other scents, Tea Tree and Geranium Flower, both of which smelled fresh and soothing, and were gentle on skin.

 Chris and I talked extensively about a strategy for releasing the new sensitive skin line.
 Like the stick launch, this was big news for the company.
 Given how special the formula was, we saw an opportunity to distinguish them as a luxury offering.
 As such, we designed boxes to house individual units so they’d be positioned to compete with clinical strength formulas, which were commonly sold in boxes, too.
-It was a signal we were out to compete not just with other natural brands but with conventional ones.
+It was a signal we were out to compete not just with other natural brands, but with conventional ones.

 The team did careful research to determine a pricing structure.
 We considered affordability and accessibility, looking at what most customers were willing to spend per ounce and at their perception of value.
 We decided we preferred to sell a higher volume of units at a lower margin rather than fewer at a larger one.
-While our current formulas were available for $8.99 on our website, we priced the sensitive skin options at $10.99, similar to clinical strength options.
-A recent natural deodorant upstart had begun to sell a “luxury” product that had an ingredient list similar to ours, but chose to slap a $25 price tag on it—that wasn’t what we were about.
+While our current formulas were available for $8.99 on our website, we priced the sensitive skin options at $10.99, similar to existing clinical strength options.
+A recent natural deodorant upstart had begun to sell a “luxury” product that had an ingredient list similar to ours but chose to slap a twenty-five-dollar price tag on it—that wasn’t what we were about.